coder12git/Space-Invaders/README.md

 ## What we learnt 📚
 Teamwork makes the dream work!

-## What's next for Space Invaders?
+## What's next for Space Invaders?🔥
 Trying out a bunch of motion detection technologies like eye and hand movement detection!!

 ## Team Members: